 JOE MONTI EDITORial Director

-Joe Monti has always been drawn to the deep pull of story and rich characters.
+Joe Monti is an award-nominated editorial director of Saga Press, working with bestselling and esteemed authors Charlaine Harris, Stephen Graham Jones, Rebecca Roanhorse, and Ken Liu, to name a few.
 He fell in love with the literature of fantasy and science fiction at an early age and never let go.
 After all, as Ursula K. Le Guin counsels, “People who deny the existence of dragons are often eaten by dragons.
 From within.”
-With a preference towards a strong narrative, whether that comes in fantasy or science fiction, commercial or literary, mainstream or genre, speculative fiction or slipstream, urban fantasy, horror, or supernatural suspense, it is about those voices that resonate.
-Before joining Saga Press in 2013, Joe worked in the industry for eighteen years as a literary agent, an editor, a buyer, and a sales rep. Since starting with Saga Joe has been a finalist for the World Fantasy Award and a Hugo Award for his work.
-His authors have won the National Book Award, the Hugo Award, the Nebula Award, the World Fantasy Award, a Michael L. Printz Award, and have been New York Times bestsellers.
+Before joining Saga Press in 2013, Joe worked in the industry for eighteen years as a literary agent, an editor, a buyer, and a sales rep.

 Editorial Interests: A broad range from commercial to high concept literary genre; innovative novels from marginalized voices, and horror fiction (editor’s note: I firmly believe horror fiction is the genre to address the issues of today with class, culture, and race).